 The data masking approach includes features that replace sensitive information with fictitious data.
 For example, it can preserve the format of and utilize the original data but replace customer names with synthetic information.

-This synthetic data type refers to artificially created data that imitates the structure and format of real data but doesn’t necessarily reflect actual information.
+This synthetic data type refers to artificially created data that imitate the structure and format of real data but doesn’t necessarily reflect actual information.
 It helps developers ensure their applications can handle various inputs and scenarios without using genuine, private, or sensitive data and, most importantly, without relying on real-world data.
 Companies rely on synthetic data generation when they need to quickly create high-quality test data.

 While generating datasets, the TDM tool should maintain the referential integrity between pieces of data.
 It’s necessary that the datasets reflect real-world conditions and mirror the production data as closely as possible for more accurate test results.